 Occasionally, you might need to troubleshoot device registration, or track the stage of the overall enrollment process.
 End users might accidentally delete the message containing registration instructions, or they might not redeem an authentication within the allotted expiration time.

 Once devices are registered, you can track enrollment statuses by navigating to the Device Dashboard page and selecting the Enrollment chart, which lets you filter based on enrollment status.
 You can also access the Monitor, which lists devices recently enrolled.

 Manage enrollment status by accessing the Enrollment Status page at Devices > Lifecycle > Enrollment Status.
 Track the enrollment status of devices by sorting the Enrollment Status column in the listing or by filtering the list view by Enrollment Status.

-Using the Enrollment Status page, you can produce a custom list of registered (but unenrolled) devices, select all devices in this custom list, and resend the enrollment instructions.
+Using the Enrollment Status page, you can produce a custom list of devices with an enrollment status of “Pre-enrollment Registration Record,” select all devices in this custom list, and resend the enrollment instructions as a friendly reminder.
 If enough time elapses and a device fails to enroll, you can opt to reset (or even revoke) their registration token.

 For more information, see Enrollment Status.

 If you intend to organize your application assignments, device profile assignments, compliance policy assignments, or user mappings around user groups, then consider keeping the User Group Sync setting enabled which is its default setting.
 This setting causes Workspace ONE to make a real-time call to the authentication server each time a device record is created.

 For more information, see the User Group Sync section in Configure Enrollment Options on Grouping Tab.

 When you have a small number of devices to register, you can register devices individually.